jvanstraten/fletcher_streams/README.md

    structures.
 Adding source and destination addressing or other routing information can be done through the user signal.

  - The primitive data type in OpenTide is a group of bits.
-We leave the mapping from these bits to higher-order types such as numbers, characters, or timestamps to existing specifications.
+Mapping these bits to higher-order types such as numbers, characters, or timestamps is left to existing specifications.

 Document structure
 ------------------